unional/type-plus/type-plus/ts/tuple/readme.md

 🌪️ *filter*

-Filter `T` to ensure it is an array, excluding tuple.
+Filter `T` to ensure it is a tuple, excluding array.

 ```ts
 import type { TupleType } from 'type-plus'